keyboard-ergonomics/keymacs/README.md

 # Keymacs — the keyboard layout for Emacs users

-Like for many other alternative layouts first purpose is fix QWERTY problems.
+Like in many other alternative layouts first purpose of this project is fix QWERTY problems.
 Second purpose is to be compatible with most typical GNU/Emacs keybindings.

 An usable keyboard layout for all purposes is a mythical idea similar to idea of an universal programming language.
 A degree of usability